 A credit is available for contributions to school scholarship programs.
 A taxpayer that makes a qualifying contribution to a scholarship granting organization (SGO) is entitled to a credit against the state tax liability in the taxable year in which the contribution is made.
 The amount of a taxpayer's credit is equal to 50% of the amount of the contribution made to the SGO for a school scholarship program.
+In some cases, the department may round the credit down to the nearest dollar if the department receives information that the credit should be the amount as rounded down.
 Effective Jan.
 1, 2013, this credit can now be carried forward for nine years after the unused credit year.